-When firing up the ultimate Bali itinerary, Ubud’s a necessary destination.
-It’s the cultural heart of the region with the best dining and shopping that Bali has to offer.
-Whether you want to spend your days shopping the markets or visiting all the local cultural attractions, this is a place that you’ll quickly come to love.
+When firing up your ultimate Bali itinerary, Ubud’s a necessary stop.
+It’s the cultural heart of the region with some of the best dining and shopping that Bali has to offer.
+Whether you want to spend your days shopping the markets or visiting all the local cultural attractions, Ubud’s a place that you’ll quickly & fiercely come to love.

-Watching monkeys play in the forest, visiting palaces, uncovering ancient temples, and purchasing hand-woven bags are all part of a typical day for a tourist in Ubud.
-With the endless list of amazing things to do in Ubud, it can be hard to plan the perfect vacation to this wonderful town.
+Whether watching monkeys play in the forest, visiting palaces, uncovering ancient Balinese temples, or purchasing hand-woven bags, it’s all part of a typical day for travellers in Ubud.
+With such an endless list of amazing things to do in Ubud, it can be hard to plan the perfect vacation.

 Need help planning your trip to Bali’s cultural heartland?
 Here’s your essential guide to the best places to visit in Ubud…